tomwhite/tomwhite.github.com/projects.md

 ## Genomics

+In June 2020, I started working for [Related Sciences](https://www.related.vc/) on [sgkit](https://github.com/pystatgen/sgkit), a statistical genetics toolkit based on PyData technologies like Dask, Xarray, and Zarr.

+I ported the single cell preprocessing pipeline in [Scanpy](https://scanpy.readthedocs.io/) so it could run in parallel using [Dask](https://dask.org/), and on GPUs using [RAPIDS](https://rapids.ai/).

-I was the primary author of Spark support in [GATK](https://software.broadinstitute.org/gatk/), working with members of the [Broad Institute](https://www.broadinstitute.org/) GATK team.
+I was the primary author of Spark support in [GATK](https://software.broadinstitute.org/gatk/), working with members of the [Broad Institute](https://www.broadinstitute.org/) GATK team from 2015 to 2019.
 I also created [Disq](https://github.com/disq-bio/disq) for reading and writing bioinformatics sequencing formats from Spark.

-I ported the single cell preprocessing pipeline in [Scanpy](https://scanpy.readthedocs.io/) so it could run in parallel using [Dask](https://dask.org/), and on GPUs using [RAPIDS](https://rapids.ai/).

 ## SciPy